Technion-Kishony-lab/quibbler/README.md

 4. After placing the chromedriver in your PATH, we need to make it executable.
 To do this, run `chmod 777 /usr/local/bin/chromedriver`

 5. Run the tests!
 Go to `tests/lab_extension` and run `pytest`.
-If tests fail, you can try two things:
+If tests fail, you can try:
    1. when running the tests, make sure the chrome selenium opens is visible to you (there are issues with jupyter when it's not, as it doesn't load)
    2. restart pycharm
-   3. if getting "“chromedriver” cannot be opened because the developer cannot be verified.", try:
+   3. if getting `“chromedriver” cannot be opened because the developer cannot be verified`, try running:
    ```xattr -d com.apple.quarantine /usr/local/bin/chromedriver```